Neuroscience Ph.D. Program

-Neurobiology is a field defined not by a specific intellectual approach or experimental technique, but rather by its subject matter: the cells of the nervous, sensory and muscular systems.
-The faculty of the Neuroscience Program is engaged in research focusing on cellular and molecular neurobiology, and behavioral neuroscience.
+Neurobiology is a field defined not by a specific intellectual approach or experimental technique, but rather by its subject matter: the cells of the nervous, sensory, and muscular systems.
+The Neuroscience Program faculty is engaged in research focusing on cellular and molecular neurobiology, and behavioral neuroscience.
 Their work is laying the foundation for the next generation of treatments for neurological disease and mental illness.

 Research topics of particular interest in the program include: